Jahnavi20/Buy-and-Hold-Vs-Momentum-Trading-using-Modern-Portfolio-Theory/README.md

 ![image](https://user-images.githubusercontent.com/48169929/226142435-51226b45-feba-4ca8-84a1-10a4306558d4.png)

 * We have plotted the efficient frontier, that is, risk (X) vs. return (Y).
-* At a certain point, taking on more risk doesn't increase your returns!
-This occurs at ~Risk = 0.006 which achieves a max return around 0.135% (0.00135).
+* After a certain point, taking on more risk doesn't increase your returns!
+This occurs at ~Risk = *0.00055* which achieves a maximum return of around *0.132% (0.00132)*.
 * Any point on the efficient frontier represents an optimal allocation based on your risk tolerance.
 * From the Selected Portfolio Allocation, we can see that we have allocated 0.272% of the Portfolio to McDonald's Stock , 0.328% of the Portfolio to Autodesk Stock, and 0.40% of the Portfolio to Verisk Stock.